jmararr1/jmararr1/README.md

 I'm a tech enthusiast, currently studying telecommunication engineering in Valencia and working with <a href="https://www.linkedin.com/company/blockchain-upv/mycompany/">Blockchain UPV<a>.
 I enjoy doing back-end development, playing CTF's 🚩 and working on Raspberry Pi and ESP8266 projects.

-I have a web where i upload my pentesting writeups, <a href="https://jmararr1.github.io/">check it out<a> 👀!
+I have a web where I upload my pentesting writeups 📝, <a href="https://jmararr1.github.io/">check it out<a> 👀!
 <br/><br/>

 ## ⚡️ My projects and goals: